Coaster (album): Release

 Some of those who preordered the album through the Fat Wreck Chords website also received a limited edition, hand-numbered CD with two bonus tracks.
 The album was simultaneously released on vinyl under the title Frisbee with alternative artwork.
 As with the CD release, vinyl preorders came with a bonus 7-inch single with the same two bonus tracks.
 The vinyl release also came with a free MP3 download of the album.
 The vinyl release features an alternative intro to the opening track "We Called it America".
-The song "Creeping Out Sara" is about meeting Sara Quin of indie band Tegan and Sara.
+The song "Creeping Out Sara" is about meeting Sara Quin of the indie band Tegan and Sara.
 The vinyl edition of the album has an alternate version called 'Creeping Out Tegan' which has alternate lyrics and is about a meeting with Sara's identical twin sister and bandmate Tegan Quin.
 The vinyl release also features an alternate trumpet solo and organ intro on the track 'Best God in Show.'

 To promote the album's release, the band went on a tour of Europe with the Flatliners; Snuff appeared on three of the shows.
 Between June and August 2009, the band performed on the Warped Tour.
 In September and October, they went on a tour of Australia with Bad Religion and Pour Habit.
 A few songs not included on the album that were written and recorded during the Coaster sessions were released on the Cokie the Clown EP in November.
 They closed out the year touring Mexico, Costa Rica and Panama in December 2009.
 After a performance at the Musink Music Festival, the band went on a South American tour in February and March 2010.
 In April and May 2010, the band went on a US tour with Teenage Bottlerocket and No Use for a Name frontman Tony Sly, and performed at the Punk Rock Bowling Tournament festival.
 Following this, they appeared at the Reading and Leeds Festivals in the UK.
 In April 2011, the band appeared at Groezrock.